sozi-projects/Sozi/www/content/pages/en/tutorial-first.md

 ---------------------

 Select the first rectangle.
-Then, in the "Extensions" menu, launch "Sozi"
+Then, in the *Extensions* menu, launch *Sozi*
 (See also: [Launching Sozi with a keyboard shortcut in Inkscape](|filename|tutorial-shortcut.md)).

 ![Open the frame editor](|filename|/images/tutorial-first/sozi-tutorial-screenshot-05.png)

-The "Sozi" window allows to create, modify and delete frames in your presentation.
+The *Sozi* window allows to create, modify and delete frames in your presentation.
 The main window of Inkscape will not respond until the presentation editor is closed.

 ![The frame editor](|filename|/images/tutorial-first/sozi-tutorial-screenshot-06.png)